The Washington Academy of Sciences

 Seal of Approval

-Over the past decade the publishing industry has undergone dramatic changes.
+Over the past decades the publishing industry has undergone dramatic changes.
 The old, proud publishing houses have, for the most part, become virtually indistinguishable from other commercial establishments,

 delegating their traditional editorial functions to agents whose primary purpose is to meet the demands of the market.
 Increasingly, authors are eschewing the agent-to-publisher-to-mass market route and are turning to